hortongn/accp-cheatsheet/README.md

 - You create a virtual private gateway and *attach* it to the **VPC** from which you want to create the VPN connection.
 - <ins>NAT devices and firewalls</ins> are **not** required for an *AWS managed VPN*.
 - A **customer gateway** is a physical device or software application on **your side** of the VPN connection.

+### AWS VPC
+- *allows a customer to mirror their corporate network within AWS with the same types of topographies*

 ### VPC peering connection
 - If you have **more than one AWS account**, you can **peer** the VPCs across those accounts to create a <ins>file sharing network</ins>.